AElfProject/AElf/docs-sphinx/tutorials/smart-contract-demos/bingo-game.rst

     dotnet new aelf -n BingoGameContract -N AElf.Contracts.BingoGame

-After running successfully, you will see the `src` and `test` directory under the BingoGame directory.
-Open the src and test folders, you will see that the contract module and test case module of the BingoGame contract.
+After a successful execution, you will find src and test directories within the BingoGame directory.
+Upon opening these folders, you will discover the contract module and test case module for the BingoGame contract.

 Define Proto
 ~~~~~~~~~~~~